Etex99/procrastinot_prototype/docs/_posts/2025-04-01-installation-guide.markdown

 * Communicate over the internet
 * Touch files that do not strictly belong to itself

 I have personally tested and ran this application on my own device and scanned it via Google Play Protect (antimalware system) to detect harmful behaviour.
-However, if you are not comfortable installing the application on your device you may withdaw from the study now.
+However, if you are not comfortable installing the application on your device you can back down now, and not participate in the survey study.

 ### Step 1.
 Download the Android Package Kit (apk) on your device